aaliyari/DennisLabRotation/labNotebook.md

 ___

-Bash scripts for finding the genome wide enhancer-promoter contacts due to HSDs and performing differential gene expression anaylysis can be found in:
+Bash scripts for finding the genome wide enhancer-promoter contacts due to HSDs can be found in:

             /share/dennislab/sequencing/public/Rao_Huntley_2014/findAllContacts_diff_RNA/test.slurm